How to Become a Registered Dietitian (RD)

 Dietitian Internship

-According to ACEND, to apply for a Dietetic Internship, you will use the online dietetic internship centralized application services (DICAS).
+To apply for a Dietetic Internship, you will use the online dietetic internship centralized application services (DICAS).
 Almost all internships take advantage of this system, and you can use it to be matched with appropriate DI and CP placements nationwide.
 If you are interested in an ISPP, you must pursue it through other avenues.

 Internships range in duration from eight to 24 months.
 You may work on a part- or full-time basis.
 There also are online and distance internship options if you cannot complete a traditional one in person.